 - Night time comes and it’s time to get ready for another 9 hours or so of three hourly if not hourly feedings

 As you can see, nowhere in a typical day does marriage maintenance intentionally happen.
 It really did take effort and more than anything else support to have any quality time alone.
 It’s no wonder that relationship problems after having a baby aren’t uncommon.
 It’s not at all surprising that the story for a lot of couples is an unhappy marriage after baby.
 For me, availability of support would never have been enough anyway.
-I wouldn’t have been comfortable leaving my new baby with anyone I didn’t fully trust or didn’t know well enough so hiring a random sitter would not have been an option.
+I wouldn’t have been comfortable leaving my new baby with anyone I didn’t fully trust or didn’t know well enough.
+Hiring a random sitter would not have been an option.

 I feel obligated to say as well that if you were like I was before I had a baby, don’t think you need to do a total 180 on your idealism.
 You might end up with a baby who never cries, is happy to be in anyone’s arms, will happily drink from a bottle as well as your boob even though they’re exclusively breast milk-fed and loves their sleep.

 I do still think that ultimately two people both have to be playing the long game in the family.
-Keeping in my mind that their newborn will not be a newborn forever and that any time sacrifices being made now will change and also become more enjoyable is important to keep in mind.
+They must keep in mind that their newborn will not be a newborn forever.
+They should also remember that any time sacrifices being made now will change and also become more enjoyable is important to keep in mind.